 This is such an escape read and listening to the story makes you feel like you’re really living the lives of the characters in the book.
-I found myself quite literally forgetting my surroundings and not realizing how long I was listening because I was so captivated.
+I found myself quite literally forgetting my surroundings and not realizing how long I had been listening because I was so captivated.

 Truth time: I tried to read the physical copy of this book first and I just couldn’t get through it.
 I was confused and kind of bored.
 I tried the audiobook and BAM!
 It’s now one of my favorite books ever.
 There’s a full cast and the magic of the story whisks you away from the get-go.

 If you’re a massive Gilmore Girls fan like me, you’ll love this book.
-Lauren Graham narrates and a huge chunk of the book follows her watching the show from beginning to end for the first time and giving her thoughts on each season.
+Lauren Graham narrates, and a huge chunk of the book follows her watching the show from beginning to end for the first time and giving her thoughts on each season.
 It’s my comfort audiobook.
-I also adore anything else Lauren narrates, such as her own novel, Someday, Someday Maybe and Rebecca Serle’s most recent release, One Italian Summer.
+I also adore anything else Lauren narrates, such as her own novel, Someday, Someday Maybe, and Rebecca Serle’s One Italian Summer.